dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

   * Within the Configuration API, a colon separator (`:`) works on all platforms.
   * In environment variables, a colon separator may not work on all platforms.
 A double underscore (`__`) is supported by all platforms and converted to a colon.
   * In Azure Key Vault, hierarchical keys use `--` (two dashes) as a separator.
 You must provide code to replace the dashes with a colon when the secrets are loaded into the app's configuration.
 * The [ConfigurationBinder](/dotnet/api/microsoft.extensions.configuration.configurationbinder) supports binding arrays to objects using array indices in configuration keys.
+Array binding is described in the [Bind an array to a class](#bind-an-array-to-a-class) section.

 Configuration values adopt the following conventions: